cancel

 Step 1: Access and start your warehouse

 To get started with Databricks, you need to kickstart your starter warehouse.
-This compute resource will let you query and explore data on Databricks, specifically using SQL commands.
-There are two options:
+This compute resource will let you query and explore data on Databricks.
+You can also use Serverless Warehouse to use this guide.

 Step 2: Connect your workspace to data sources